 They say you should experience a cross-country road trip at least once in your life.
 But what if you could do it all in one day?
 Belize’s miniature size lends itself as the perfect country to carry out this bucket list dream.
 Roughly the size of the state of Massachusetts, Belize is quite easy to navigate and explore, holding six districts in total.
 At the very top, you have Corozal, a seaside town with the warmest people.
 At the other end of the country, there’s Punta Gorda Town in the Toledo District, also a coastal town thriving with the Garifuna culture.
 But between these two small, vibrant towns lies a handful of worthwhile rest stops you simply can’t miss.
-Driving from Corozal to the Toledo District takes a little over five hours in a private car.
+A drive from Corozal to the Toledo District takes a little over five hours in a private car but we’re letting you know where to stop and explore.
 An ambitious feat, but not impossible.
 If you plan to take the cross-country road trip of your dreams and use every second of daylight to your advantage, here are some stops along the way worth a little delay.

 After starting your journey from Corozal Town at 6 a.m., make your way to Orange Walk Town.
 For breakfast, stop at any of the tacos stands around town and get a taste of the nationally famous tacos everyone loves.
 The rolled-up chicken tacos are the go-to breakfast option for northerners, accompanied by either horchata or orange juice.

 Continue your drive all the way bypassing Belize City and entering the Western Highway.
 Arrive at the Belize Zoo and book an early half-hour self-guided tour, admiring all the exotic animals of Belize.
 Snap photos of the swinging monkeys, majestic jaguars, and colorful scarlet macaws.
 Around 9 a.m., resume your road trip and continue onto the Western Highway.